Luis Gutiérrez: Early life, education, and early career

-Gutiérrez was born and raised in the Lincoln Park neighborhood of Chicago, then an immigrant and working-class community.
-His mother was an assembly-line worker, and his father was a cab driver.
+Gutiérrez was born and raised in the Lincoln Park neighborhood of Chicago, which at the time was an immigrant and working-class community.
+His mother worked on an assembly line, and his father was a cab driver.
 After his freshman year at St. Michael's High School, his parents moved the family to their hometown of San Sebastián, Puerto Rico.
-Gutiérrez, who had never before visited the island, reluctantly followed his parents; there, he learned to speak Spanish.
-Gutiérrez said of his experience moving from Chicago to Puerto Rico: "In Lincoln Park, I had been called a spic, then, all of a sudden, I land on the island and everyone calls me gringo and Americanito.
+Gutiérrez, who had not previously visited the island, went with them.
+There he learned to speak Spanish.
+Reflecting on the move, he later said: "In Lincoln Park, I had been called a spic, then, all of a sudden, I land on the island and everyone calls me gringo and Americanito.
 I learned to speak Spanish well."

 In 1974, Gutiérrez returned to Chicago and enrolled at Northeastern Illinois University.
-He got involved in student activism and social justice issues, writing for the student publication Que Ondee Sola and serving as the president of the Union for Puerto Rican Students.
-In 1976, while a senior at Northeastern Illinois, he began driving a cab in order to raise enough funds to visit his long-time girlfriend, Soraida, in Puerto Rico.
-In 1977, after graduating from Northeastern Illinois University with a degree in English, he returned to Puerto Rico and married Soraida.
-The couple returned to Chicago in 1978, and, unable to find other work, Gutiérrez took up taxi driving full-time.
-Gutiérrez eventually found work as a Chicago Public School teacher and later a child abuse caseworker with the Illinois Department of Children & Family Services.
+He became involved in student activism and social justice issues, wrote for the student publication Que Ondee Sola, and served as president of the Union for Puerto Rican Students.

+In 1976, while a senior at Northeastern Illinois, he began driving a cab to raise money to visit his longtime girlfriend, Soraida, in Puerto Rico.
+After graduating in 1977 with a degree in English, he returned to Puerto Rico and married her.
+The couple moved back to Chicago in 1978.
+Unable at first to find other employment, Gutiérrez drove a taxi full-time.
+He later worked as a Chicago Public School teacher and as a child abuse caseworker with the Illinois Department of Children and Family Services.

 Early political career

 Campaign for 32nd ward Democratic committeeman

 In 1983, Gutiérrez left his job with the Illinois Department of Children and Family Services to run against incumbent Dan Rostenkowski for 32nd ward Democratic committeeman in the March 1984 primary election.
 To fund his campaign, Gutiérrez returned to driving a cab seven days a week, 14 hours a day.
 Gutiérrez's work as a taxi driver grew his campaign fund to $6,000, against which Rostenkowski had hundreds of thousands of dollars.
 Reporting on Gutiérrez's early political career, Jorge Casuso and Ben Joravsky of the Chicago Tribune wrote: "Gutiérrez thought he could win.
 Washington's 1983 victory – the first local race Gutiérrez had voted in – had left him wildly optimistic.
 Before that, he didn't think blacks, Hispanics and poor people could win a legitimate voice in local government."

 Relying on his family and friends as campaign staff, Gutiérrez opened up his campaign office on North California Ave in Chicago's Humboldt Park neighborhood.
 Gutiérrez collected over three-fourths of the 2,200 signatures he needed to qualify for the ballot on his own.
-Rostenkowski, then a twelve-term Congressman and Chair of the powerful House Ways & Means Committee soundly defeated Gutiérrez, with 76% of the vote.
+Rostenkowski, then a twelve-term Congressman and chair of the powerful House Ways & Means Committee soundly defeated Gutiérrez, with 76% of the vote.